ashbb/shoes_tutorial_walkthrough/README.md

 ![000.jpg](https://github.com/ashbb/shoes_tutorial_walkthrough/raw/master/imgs/000.jpg)

 In case you've just arrived: Shoes is a graphics toolkit for writing colorful apps using [the Ruby programming language](http://www.ruby-lang.org/en/).
 Ruby is built into Shoes.

+Shoes wants to fit in.
+It will change the way it looks for each person's computer.
+These screenshots were taken on my computer, but when you run them for yourself they will look just like your other programs.
+Try it!

 THE TUTORIAL WALKTHROUGH
 ========================